 For more information, please see our scan page.

 A couple of disclaimers: If you have a square format, the scans will default to the short dimension.
 The standard scan is 1024×1024, and the enhanced is 2048×2048.
 What we are trying to state is that, if you do not have a 2×3 aspect ratio original, your scan size will vary.

-Our standard scan and enhanced scan are 72 dpi.
-It sounds low, but it’s not because the pixel dimensions that count, not dpi.
+Our scans are 72 dpi.
+It sounds low, but it’s not because it’s the pixel dimensions that count, not the dpi by itself.
 If you get your scans and are still concerned, convert them to 300dpi in PhotoShop.
 Make sure you uncheck the “Resample Image” checkbox.
 You’ll see the image stays the same.